oicr-gsi/guanyin/README.md

 Guanyin or Guan Yin is an East Asian bodhisattva associated with compassion as venerated by Mahayana Buddhists.
 She is commonly known as the "Goddess of Mercy" in English.
-The Chinese name Guanyin is short for Guanshiyin, meaning "[The One Who] Perceives the Sounds of the World". (from https://en.wikipedia.org/wiki/Guanyin)
+The Chinese name Guanyin is short for Guanshiyin, meaning "[The
+One Who] Perceives the Sounds of the World". (from https://en.wikipedia.org/wiki/Guanyin)

+# Getting started

-Tools and technologies
+## Tools and technologies

     Node 8.9.1
     express-generator 4.15.5